04 December 2024

 What do you like to do in your spare time?

-What do you love most about Liverpool?
+What do you love most about Gregory Hills?

 What advice do you give your patients about maintaining good health?